 Water Use: medium, low

 NOTE: A popular tropical variety, and a favorite host, or larval, plant of Monarch butterflies.
-Grows as an annual (dying off) in cold winter areas.
+In cold winter areas, it grows as an annual (dying off).
 There's another version of A. curassavica known as 'Silky Gold' tropical Milkweed, which produces bright yellow to rich gold blooms.

 Wet Regions - swamp/marsh

 Scientific Name: Asclepias incarnata